How to Know if a Line is Parallel: A thorough look

 Method 1: Visual Inspection (For Simple Cases)

 The simplest method, suitable for straightforward diagrams or sketches, is visual inspection.
 If two lines appear to run alongside each other without intersecting, and you are confident there's no subtle intersection beyond the visible portion, you can tentatively conclude they are parallel.
-However, this method is highly subjective and unreliable for precise determinations, particularly with complex diagrams or when dealing with lines that extend beyond the visible area of the drawing.
+On the flip side, this method is highly subjective and unreliable for precise determinations, particularly with complex diagrams or when dealing with lines that extend beyond the visible area of the drawing.
 Visual inspection should be considered a preliminary assessment, not a definitive proof of parallelism.

 Method 2: Using a Ruler and Set Square (Practical Approach)